Kacper-OS/lekcje/README.md

 # lekcje
-html and python projects for school :)
+HTML and python projects for school :)